Aditya-21052131/NUMBER-GUESS-GAME/README.md

 # NUMBER-GUESS-GAME
-This is a simple number guessing game written in Python.
+This is a simple number guessing game .
 The game challenges the user to guess a randomly generated number within a specified range.